 By Don Currie

-Don Currie is a certified NSCA instructor, former US Army Infantry School and Ranger School Instructor, Master Class sporting clays competitor and an NSCA National Delegate.
+Don Currie is a certified NSCA instructor, Associate of the Institute of Clay Target Instructors, former US Army Infantry School and Ranger School Instructor, Master Class sporting clays competitor and an NSCA National Delegate.
 He has instructed at the Orvis Wing Shooting School, is an avid upland bird hunter and passionate about shooting and outdoor sports.
-By trade, Don is a consumer products marketing and sales executive.
+By trade, Don is an executive recruiter and former CEO of a consumer products company.
 He lives and works in Central Florida with his wife and three children and instructs clay target sports throughout the state of Florida.
-To send him your comments or learn more, go to www.ClayTargetInstructor.com or e-mail him at don@ClayTargetInstructor.com.
+To learn more, go to www.DonCurrie.com, e-mail him at Coach@DonCurrie.com or connect with him on Facebook

 © 2009 – Don Currie – All rights reserved.